Onheiron/PY-birds-vs-bats/README.md

 - Despawn: bats and loot older than 60 seconds are cleaned up automatically to avoid screen clutter.
 - Firebase telemetry: total play time is now tracked and submitted with game-over events.
 - Misc: audio/music backend removed for determinism in terminal builds.
+ - Removed legacy power-ups: Bounce Boost and Suction.
+These were replaced with two new loot-based power-ups (Tailwind and Shuffle) to streamline gameplay and avoid input lag issues.
+ - New power-up — Tailwind (symbol: ༄): a tiered pickup that temporarily boosts rising birds and penalizes falling birds.
+While active the starting line is visually highlighted and bird vertical speeds are clamped for balance.
+ - New power-up — Shuffle (symbol: 𖦹): a tiered pickup that smartly swaps birds between lanes (2/4/6 birds depending on tier) to compact the formation toward the center.
+Moved birds are reset to the starting line and begin rising.

 ## Birds (summary)